Agency worker accident at work claims – Can I Claim Compensation?

 If any of these legal rights have been breached, especially the last, and you have been injured, then you may be able to make a claim for agency worker compensation.

 All employers have a duty of care to provide a safe workplace for all of their employees.
 This includes providing the necessary training and personal protective equipment (PPE).
 As an agency worker, you have the same rights with regards to health and safety.
 If you have been injured in an incident and you feel your employer is to blame, you will be able to make a claim for agency worker compensation.
-In this guide, we reveal everything you need to know about agency worker compensation, including details on how to make a claim, how much agency worker compensation you may receive, and our No Win No Fee approach.
+In this guide, we reveal everything you need to know about agency worker accident at work claims including details on how to make a claim, how much agency worker compensation you may receive, and our No Win No Fee approach.

 If you have been involved in an accident that was not your fault, it is important to take the necessary steps to gather evidence and build a strong case for agency worker compensation.
 This includes the following: